natalan/predis/README.md

 Predis is based on [node-redis](https://github.com/mranney/node_redis).
 Instead invoking callback function after communication with database it immediately returns a [Promise](https://github.com/natalan/Promise) object that will be resolved or rejected later.

-Refer to [node-redis](https://github.com/mranney/node_redis) documentation for available commands and arguments
+Refer to [node-redis](https://github.com/mranney/node_redis) documentation for available commands and arguments.
+Check [Promise](https://github.com/natalan/Promise) code, tests, and poor documentation to get some ideas how you can use it.

 Usage
 -----
-**createClient** method can take optional argument with server, port, and password to redis server:
+**createClient** method takes an optional argument with server, port, and password for redis server:

 ```javascript
 var predis = require("predis");